 Following these simple tips will help users to stay safe and enjoy their phones as they were meant to be enjoyed.

-The Social Security Administration (SSA) reports a dramatic increase in phone scams.
+The Social Security Administration (SSA) reports a large increase in phone scams.
 Senior citizens are targets for scammers claiming to be from the SSA.
 The reason for the call?
 To tell the senior his/her Social Security number has been suspended.
-The caller states there has been fraudulent or criminal activity with the card.
+The caller states there has been criminal or fraudulent activity with the card.
 The number is suspended to protect the real card holder.

-“They say to call a number to clear it up — where they’ll ask you for personal information,” according to the Federal Trade Commission.
+“They say to call a number to clear it up — where they’ll ask you for personal information,” according to the Federal Trade Commission (FTC).
 “The caller pretends to be protecting you from a scam while he’s trying to lure you into one.”

 The SSA does not suspend Social Security numbers.
 Not for any reason.
-There is no cost to reinstate it.
-Despite the caller’s claims, it’s a scam.
+There is no cost for a card.

-If you receive a call from an alleged SSA representative, use a free reverse phone book app for iPhone to verify the number.
-Some scammers spoof the SSA’s customer service number — 1-800-772-1213 — to take the scam a step further.
+If you get a call from an alleged SSA representative, use caller ID or a free reverse phone book app for iPhone to verify the number.
+Some scammers use spoofing to mirror the SSA’s customer service number — 1-800-772-1213 — to take the scam a step further.

 SSA Warns Citizens